 Myths of Arrest and Criminal Defense Attorneys

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Criminal Defense Attorney, if you have been arrested for any criminal allegation.
 This page addresses some of the most common myths those facing criminal charges and their families have about arrest and hiring a criminal defense attorney.
 Often clients tell me during our first meeting they have already spoken to police and given their side of the story or waited to hire an attorney, because they did not want to appear guilty.
 More often than not, these actions do more harm than good.
 The following are myths I see or hear about on a regular basis.
 Hopefully, you will not make the same mistake so many have before.

 MYTH 1: HIRING AN EXPERIENCED CRIMINAL DEFENSE ATTORNEY MAKES YOU LOOK GUILTY